ivallho/lambda_cloudtrail_to_elasticsearch/README.md

 # CloudTrail_To_Elasticsearch

-Lmabda function to receive S3 notifications for PUT object to index CloudTrail logs on an Elasticsearch Service cluster.
+Lambda function to receive S3 notifications for PUT object to index CloudTrail logs on an Elasticsearch Service cluster.

 ## Index formatting